 Additional future projects under consideration by the executive board will include Caliper for Open Badges.
 Providing actionable data about Open Badges in use has the potential to provide transformational insights into the ecosystem, and guidance for institutions, badges issuers and employers alike.
 IMS Global believes the Open Badges standard will form the basis for 21st century digital credentials.

-IMS is a contributing member of the Credential Transparency Initiative
+IMS is a co-sponsor of the Credential Transparency Initiative

-The Open Badges Extensions for Education (OBEE) initiative is aimed at advancing understanding and adoption of Open Badges in the education sector through demonstration projects and pilots.
+IMS' Badges Extensions for Education initiative is aimed at advancing understanding and adoption of Open Badges in the education sector through demonstration projects and pilots.
 The charter of the task force is to identify, define, and develop the framework, common language, and supporting interoperability specifications necessary to clearly transmit the meaning and value of post-secondary digital credentials to the employment community.

 The overarching strategy for this effort is to work within the existing framework offered by Open Badges specification and use the "extension" capability which is designed to support exploration and evolution.
 Therefore this effort is creating new and innovative components for the Open Badges specification.